Help students get the education they deserve, by supporting the inaugural ACU annual appeal

 Your support of the ACU annual appeal will help amazing young people to explore their talents, gifts and passions—to become the people they’re meant to be.

-You will be supporting students like Verity, Aaron, Laura and Michelle—four young people who are a wonderful illustration of the common good in action, using the opportunities available to them to make a difference in their communities:
+You will be supporting students like Verity, Aaron and Laura—three young people who are a wonderful illustration of the common good in action, using the opportunities available to them to make a difference in their communities:

 2nd year Bachelor of Nursing/Paramedicine student, ACU Ballarat Campus

 Verity Watt is only in her second year of study at ACU but already an active leader advocating for youth issues—and against the stigma of mental illness.

 I have never understood the stigma around mental health.
 I just really want to help alleviate that.

 The Bachelor of Nursing/Paramedicine student, who grew up in the tiny town of Dixie, Victoria, has been drawn to the caring professions for as long as she can remember, and in Year 12 at Mercy Regional College, discovered she also had a passion for social justice and equity.
 As the Social Justice Captain, she championed numerous causes, including initiating 'Open Minds', a youth-led music event to raise awareness around mental health.
 As a first year university student, Verity became patently aware of the challenges to mental health many young people typically face in this new experience—and how a scholarship can really help in times of stress.

 1st year Bachelor of Teaching/Bachelor of Arts (Humanities) student, ACU Brisbane Campus